nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/HEROKU_DEPLOYMENT.md

 Copy the token key you just created and add it to the Postman headers:
 ![postman example headers](./images/postman_ex.png)

-Copy the url heroku gave you into the url bar and try it out!
+Copy the URL heroku gave you into the URL bar and try it out!

 ### Front end Deployment